 Prerequisite: ECE 318 or EED 314 or ELM 372 or SPE 316.
 For non-secondary education majors; January Term.

 An advanced application of the diagnosis and remediation of various reading and writing difficulties in a supervised literacy tutoring program (off-campus site).

 Corequisite: SPE 440 or permission of the instructor.
 Pass/No Pass grading.

 .25, .50 or 1.00 credit

-An advanced professional or clinical experience in the field of education supervised by an Elmhurst College faculty member and a certified or licensed professional in a PK-12 school, school district or educational services setting.
+An advanced professional or clinical experience in the field of education supervised by an Elmhurst University faculty member and a certified or licensed professional in a PK-12 school, school district or educational services setting.
 A full-course internship requires the equivalent of five weeks of full-time experience or approximately 200 hours.

 Prerequisite: Permission of department chair and supervising professor.

 Designed to fit specific interests of advanced students.
 Students work by appointment either in individual or group studies under the supervision of one or more instructors.
 Upon request.